MartinGC94/DisplayConfig/Docs/Get-DisplayConfig.md

 PS C:\> Get-DisplayConfig | Export-Clixml -Path $HOME\TvProfile.xml
 ```

-Exports the current settings so they can later be used like this: `Import-Clixml $HOME\TvProfile.xml | Use-DisplayConfig`
+Exports the current settings so they can later be used like this: `Import-Clixml $HOME\TvProfile.xml | Use-DisplayConfig -UpdateAdapterIds`

 ### Example 2
 ```powershell